goldiec-dev/goldiec-dev.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 You've found my webpage!
 Chances are you met me at school or at a cyber security competition.
-I love to learn ...

 I am currently working for the [Indiana Cyber Network](https://www.indianacybernetwork.org/home) as a Apprentice Cyber Security Analyst.